rgerganov/openenclave-protobuf/README.md

-# Build and use protobuf with open enclave
+# Build and use protobuf with OpenEnclave

 ## Clone the repo